 k470v is intended to support high transaction-per-second encryption operations as is typically required from the CipherTrust Data Security Portfolio suite. k470v allows for the usage of more than four CPUs. k470v is applied as a license.

 SafeNet KeySecure Classic (or simply KeySecure Classic) - refers to the previous generation of SafeNet KeySecure Appliances (models k450 and k460).
-You can migrate data from these appliances to CipherTrust Manager physical appliances.
+You can migrate data from these appliances to CipherTrust Manager k470 and k570 physical appliances.

 This document is intended for personnel responsible for maintaining your organization's security infrastructure.
 This includes security officers, key manager administrators, and network administrators.